easbarba/zae/README.md

 ## TODO

 - let user provide w/ additional options to commands (--options).
+- support flatpak, guix and nix
+- --packager <PACKAGER> if more than one packager is available, but defaults to distro tradional ones.
 - display information on the command being executable.
 - check if current configuration has been altered, cli interface is the recommended way.
 - check if current config has weird commands as rm,cd,mv, before running